 The programs are:

-A series of three free 1-hour online classes delivered online.
+A series of three 1-hour online classes delivered online.

 A six-session course, with each session of 1.5 hours, and a requirement to practice about half an hour a day at home.

-An eight session, more in depth course, with 2-hour sessions and a requirement to practice about an hour a day at home.
+An eight session, more in depth course, with 2.25 hour sessions, a full day of practice and a requirement to practice about an hour a day at home.

 This is for people who have been through a mindfulness programme and are looking to deepen their learning and practice.
 This course is made up of 12 themes and we offer it in three formats, weekly, monthly and through residential retreats.
 It aims to help you integrate formal and informal mindfulness practice into your life.